corneliusdavid/webstencils-demo/README.md

 ### Why HTML Tables?

-The customer list is built using the old HTML table tags (`<table>`, `<tr>`, `<td>`, etc.) because that's the simple and default way that the old WebBroker server apps built using the `TDataSetTableProducer` were done.
+The customer list is built using the old HTML table tags (`<table>`, `<tr>`, `<td>`, etc.) because that's the simple and default way that the old WebBroker server apps built using the `TDataSetTableProducer` components were done.
 The new WebStencils version builds the same HTML result so you can compare how it's done and the resulting web pages will be nearly identical.
-It's not how modern websites should be built, of course.
+Modern websites typically construct CSS-style tables, a benefit that can be realized by switching from DataSetTableProducers to WebStencils.

-## Ongoing enhancements
+## Blog

-This is a new technology and as I have time and learn more about WebStencils, I will make enhancements to this repository.
+Read my ["Introducing WebStencils"](https://corneliusconcepts.tech/introducing-webstencils) blog to learn more about the technology behind these programs and why WebStencils is cool!